Matthew specialises in Casualty & Property Fraud and is ranked in Chambers and Partners (2024) for Motor Insurance Fraud.

 “He is a tenacious and able barrister.” – Chambers and Partners (2024)

-In Casualty Fraud, Matthew exclusively defends and has been at the forefront in the development of this ever-expanding area of law.
+In Casualty Fraud, Matthew heads the team in which he exclusively defends and has been at the forefront in the development of this ever-expanding area of law.
 This includes the following:

 - Pervaiz et al (2021): a multi-handed fraud ring in which Matthew obtained a finding of fraud against the ringleader of the conspiracies.

 - Pegg v Webb (2020): Matthew successfully appealed a first instance decision to the High Court on the issue of fundamental dishonesty and costs setting an important and functional precedent; which now also features in the White Book 2022.

 - R v Ashraf (2019): this was the first Private Prosecution of a Public Liability fraud following the successful civil Trial Matthew defended in.

 - Howlett v Ageas (2018): the Court of Appeal scrutinised with approval one of Matthew’s Defences providing important guidance for future such defences.